rackerlabs/support-how-to/content/exchange/manually-configure-blackberry-enterprise-service-bes-for-email-hosted-on-exchange.md

 ![](http://c4233688.r88.cf2.rackcdn.com/(E%26A)BlackBerryBES5.png)
  ![](http://c4233688.r88.cf2.rackcdn.com/(E%26A)BlackBerryBES6.png)

-*Note:* *This process can take anywhere from 2 - 20 mins depending on your connection and how much data you have*.
+**Note:** This process can take anywhere from 2 - 20 mins depending on your connection and how much data you have.